DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **OATH token**: is a hardware or software-based authentication device that generates a one-time password (OTP) for secure access to systems, applications, or data.
 It is based on the OATH (Initiative for Open Authentication) standards, particularly the Time-based One-Time Password (TOTP) and HMAC-based One-Time Password (HOTP) algorithms.
   - **TOTP**: Generates OTPs based on the current time and a shared secret.
 The OTP is typically valid for a short period (e.g., 30 seconds).
   - **HOTP**: Generates OTPs based on a counter that increments each time an OTP is requested, along with a shared secret.
+  - **Tokens** are hardware devices (something you have) that generate a one-time password (OTP) based on time or an algorithm.
+They are typically combined with another factor like a password to authenticate users.
-  - **Hardware Tokens**: Physical devices that display OTPs, such as key fobs or cards.
+      - 🌤️**Hardware Tokens**: Physical devices that display OTPs, such as key fobs or cards.
 Displays a key that refreshes every 30 seconds.
-  - **Software Tokens**: Applications that run on smartphones or computers, generating OTPs.
+      - 🌤️**Software Tokens**: Applications that run on smartphones or computers, generating OTPs.
 Examples include Google Authenticator or Authy.
 Microsoft Authenticator App is a software based OATH.
     - **Single-factor authentication**: any authentication using only one proof of identity
     - **Two-factor authentication (2FA)**: requires two different proofs of identity
     - **Multifactor authentication (MFA)**: any authentication using two or more factors